strohs/python-raytracing-weekend/README.md

-# Raytracing in a Weekend Raytracer
+# Python Raytracing in a Weekend
 A Python implementation of my [Rust raytracer](https://github.com/strohs/raytracer), inspired by the first two books of [Ray Tracing in One Weekend](https://raytracing.github.io/).